-Mostly travellers are looking for a couple of days hiking in the area, but each has their own preference.
-For every style I can offer some options, so now, for your best option, please send me an email and descibe these points.
+Mostly travelers are looking for a couple of days hiking in the area including some nice landscape and watch a bit of wildlife but each has their own preference.
+For every style I can offer some options, so now, for your best option, please send me an email and describe these points.

 1. The number of people doing the trek.